 Available with Image Analyst license.

-Map Algebra allows you to create a statement comprising multiple operators and tools in a single statement.
+Map algebra allows you to create a statement comprising multiple operators and tools in a single statement.
 Being able to enter multiple operators and tools in a single statement allows you to more efficiently model complex interactions, and overall processing time may be reduced.
 Complex expressions are not limited to the functionality provided by the tools of the ArcGIS Spatial Analyst extension; they may include tools from other toolboxes.
-When building complex statements, there are specific interaction rules that may be required to execute correctly.
+When building complex statements, there are specific interaction rules that may be required to run correctly.

 Complex statement rules

 Use the following list of rules to guide creating valid complex statements.

 - In complex statements, only the output to the left of the equals sign becomes a Raster object.

 - The run order for an expression is determined by parentheses and the precedence level of the operators used.
 For more information on operator precedence, see Operator precedence table.

 In the statement above, inras2 is divided by inras3 and the result is added to inras1.

 It is important to know the precedence level of the operators.
 For example, Boolean (~, &, ^, |) operators have a higher precedence level than Relational (<, <=, >, >=, ==, !=) operators, which has an impact on how you construct expressions.
 For more information on operator precedence, see Operator precedence table.

 - You can use parentheses to control the run order.
 Parentheses can be nested, in which case the expression within the innermost parentheses will be processed first, regardless of the precedence value of the operators.